The Effect of Dual Eradication Therapy vs PPI on Gastrointestinal Bleeding in ACS Patients

 3. Complicated with gastroesophageal varices, or after gastrectomy;

-4. Those who are taking anti-coagulation drugs such as vitamin K antagonists (warfarin) and have bleeding tendency;
+4. Those who are taking anti-coagulation drugs such as vitamin K antagonists (warfarin) ,factor X or factor II inhibitors;

 5. Recently received fibrinolytic therapy (using fibrin-specific drugs within 24 hours before randomization, or using non-fibrin-specific drugs within 48 hours before randomization);